molecule31/waybar-nixos-updates/README.md

 A simple Waybar update checking script for NixOS.
 It is a general script and could work with other bars or just be run in the terminal.

-Credit goes to [this project](https://github.com/J-Carder/waybar-apt-updates) for the idea.
+Credit goes to [this project](https://github.com/J-Carder/waybar-apt-updates) for the idea and starting point.

 ## How to use